alvin-joseph/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is one of the most commonly used libraries for building applications.
+If an app has alot of data that changes over time at high rates then there is a requirement for DOM updates to be fast and also reflect in other parts of the UI if they use the same data.
+React allows for a fast DOM update by using a virtual DOM which interacts with the actual DOM for us.
+We tell the virtual DOM which elements and state to render to the actual DOM, and it will do it.
+If the state data changes, react will update the DOM accordingly on its own.
+React provides a smooth experience for users and even developers.

 1. Describe component state.

+It is a plain JavaScript object.
+It holds information that influences the output of render.
+It is managed within the component which is similar to variables declared within a function.

 1. Describe props.

+It is also a plain JavaScript object.
+It also holds information that influences the output of render.
+The difference is props gets passed to the component similar to function parameters.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+They are anything that affects something outside the scope of the function being executed.
+Some examples include fetching data from the API, timers, logging, and manually manipulating the DOM.
+We do this by passing in a dependency array as the second argument to the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.